-Even better is that LendingPoint uses a holistic approach to the loan application process, rather than relying solely on your credit history.
+Even better is that LendingPoint uses a holistic approach to the loan application process, rather than relying solely on your credit scores.

 LendingPoint Personal Loans

 The loan term is 2 to 4 years.
 Like most other lenders, LendingPoint charges an origination fee when you first take out the loan, but with a flat fee of 5%, you don’t have to worry about that number fluctuating based on your credit.

-You also get the added bonus of either paying that fee upfront of choosing to spread it out over your monthly payments.
+You also get the bonus of either paying that fee upfront or choosing to spread it out over your monthly payments.

-The downside to LendingPoint is that its interest rates are fairly high compared to its competitors, but that could be because they focus on fair (not excellent) credit applicants.
+The downside to LendingPoint is that its interest rates are relatively high compared to its competitors, but that could be because they focus on fair (not excellent) credit applicants.
 Personal loan rates range from 9.99% to 35.99% APR.

-How can you qualify for a loan from LendingPoint?
-You’ll need to meet a few basic requirements.
+How can you qualify for a LendingPoint personal loan?
+First, you’ll need to meet a few basic requirements.